mvolkmann/blog/src/astro.md

 - HTML to be rendered

   This section uses a JSX-like syntax.
+  Unlike JSX, this content is not pure XML.
+  For example, it an contain unclosed elements like `!doctype` and self closing elements like `br` and `hr`.

   A root element is not required, but the fragment syntax from React is supported (`<>...</>`).